ChicagoHAI/chicagohai.github.io/content/_index.md

 Our goal is to develop a synergy between humans and artificial intelligence through a better understanding of _human behavior_ and _human interaction with AI_.
 We currently work on the following areas:

-* Language and social dynamics
+* Language and social dynamics,
-* Emergence of communities and intergroup contact
+* Emergence of communities, intergroup contact, and multi-community engagement,
-* Understanding/generating explanations for human-AI interaction
+* Understanding/generating explanations for human-AI interaction,
-* Design and evaluation of human-AI interaction
+* Design and evaluation of human-AI interaction.

 We are always looking for motivated postdocs, PhD students, and undergraduates who are interested in NLP, data science, computational social science, or machine learning!
 Please read this [FAQ](https://chenhaot.com/faq.html) if you are interested.

-Also check out [ChicagoNLP](https://twitter.com/ChicagoNLP) and [Center for Applied Artificial Intelligence](https://www.chicagobooth.edu/research/center-for-applied-artificial-intelligence).
+You might also find [ChicagoNLP](https://twitter.com/ChicagoNLP) and [Center for Applied Artificial Intelligence](https://www.chicagobooth.edu/research/center-for-applied-artificial-intelligence) interesting.

 ## News